American Academy of Arts and Sciences

-The American Academy of Arts and Sciences (AAA&S) is one of the oldest learned societies in the United States.
+The American Academy of Arts and Sciences (The Academy) is one of the oldest learned societies in the United States.
 It was founded in 1780 during the American Revolution by John Adams, John Hancock, James Bowdoin, Andrew Oliver, and other Founding Fathers of the United States.
 It is headquartered in Cambridge, Massachusetts.

-Membership in the academy is achieved through a thorough petition, review, and election process.
-The academy's quarterly journal, Dædalus, is published by the MIT Press on behalf of the academy.
+Membership in the academy is achieved through a nominating petition, review, and election process.
+The academy's quarterly journal, Dædalus, is published by the MIT Press on behalf of the academy, and has been open-access since January 2021.
 The academy also conducts multidisciplinary public policy research.

+Laurie L. Patton has served as President of the Academy since January 2025.

 History

 The Academy was established by the Massachusetts legislature on May 4, 1780, charted in order "to cultivate every art and science which may tend to advance the interest, honor, dignity, and happiness of a free, independent, and virtuous people."
 The sixty-two incorporating fellows represented varying interests and high standing in the political, professional, and commercial sectors of the state.
 The first class of new members, chosen by the Academy in 1781, included Benjamin Franklin and George Washington as well as several international honorary members.
 The initial volume of Academy Memoirs appeared in 1785, and the Proceedings followed in 1846.
 In the 1950s, the Academy launched its journal Daedalus, reflecting its commitment to a broader intellectual and socially-oriented program.